CrackedPolishedBlackstoneBricksMC/voldeloom/README.md

 It's probably safe to delete instances of jij stuff because Forge does not natively support nested jars

 abstractdecompiletask uses a "line map file"

+Forge seems to depend on ASM but that dependency is being lost along the way, possibly (at least, i see red errors in the genSources jar)